Mathura district: History

-The findings of ancient stone inscriptions in Maghera, a town 17 km from Mathura, provide historical artifacts giving more details on this era of Mathura.
+The findings of ancient stone inscriptions in Magorra, a town 17 km from Mathura, provide historical artifacts giving more details on this era of Mathura.
 The opening of the 3 line text of these inscriptions are in Brahmi script and were translated as: "In the 116th year of the Greek kings..."

 The Indo-Scythian satraps of Mathura are sometimes called the "Northern Satraps", as opposed to the "Western Satraps" ruling in Gujarat and Malwa.
 After Rajuvula, several successors are known to have ruled as vassals to the Kushans, such as the "Great Satrap" Kharapallana and the "Satrap" Vanaspara, who are known from an inscription discovered in Sarnath, and dated to the 3rd year of Kanishka (c 130 AD), in which they were paying allegiance to the Kushans.

 Mathura served as one of the Kushan Empire's two capitals from the first to the third centuries.

 Fa Xian mentions the city, as a centre of Buddhism about AD 400; while his successor Xuanzang, who visited the city in 634 AD, which he mentions as Mot'ulo, and said that it contained twenty Buddhist monasteries and five Brahmanical temples.
 Later, he went east to Thanesar, Jalandhar in the eastern Punjab, before climbing up to visit predominantly Theravada monasteries in the Kullu valley and turning southward again to Bairat and then Mathura, on the Yamuna river.

 The city was sacked and many of its temples destroyed by Mahmud of Ghazni in 1018 and again by Sikandar Lodhi, who ruled the Sultanate of Delhi from 1489 to 1517.

 Sikander Lodhi earned the epithet of 'But Shikan', the 'Destroyer of Hindu deities'.
 The Mughal Emperor Aurangzeb, built the city's Jami Masjid.
-The noteworthy fact is that the exact place of birth of Lord Krishna, according to historians, is in the place of worship of the Hindus, though the mosque was built near the birthplace of Lord Krishna.
-The bigger Krishna shrine, better known as Dwarkadheesh temple is a few metres away from birthplace of Krishna.
-It was built in 1815 by Seth Gokuldas Parikh, Treasurer of Gwalior.
+The noteworthy fact is that the exact place of birth of Krishna, according to historians, is in the place of worship of the Hindus, though the mosque was built near the birthplace of Krishna.
+The bigger Krishna shrine, better known as Shree Krishna Janambhumi is a few metres away from birthplace of Krishna.
+It was built by Jugal Kishore Birla in 1954.